mikewest/mgc/mikewest.org/2011/2011-10-11-content-security-policy-a-primer.markdown

 The web's security model is fundamentally broken, and has been since the beginning.
 Browsers trust the code they receive from a website completely, so each chunk of JavaScript that executes on a page runs with access to the entire origin's data.
 Cross-site scripting attacks exploit this trust, injecting malicious code into a site in a wide variety of ways.
 At best, sites are defaced.
 At worst, user session data is compromised.

 It is, of course, possible to completely eliminate this class of attacks by properly escaping every bit of data that makes it onto the site.
-A brief glance back at the web's history shows that this defense is unlikely to be effective; given the convoluted set of escaping rules in various HTML contexts, differences in cross-browser implementation, and browser bugs (like [UTF-7 support][utf7]), it's simply a tough problem.
+A brief glance back at the web's history shows that this defense is unlikely to be effective; it's simply a tough problem, given the convoluted set of escaping rules in various HTML contexts, differences in cross-browser implementation, and browser bugs (like [UTF-7 support][utf7]).
 Even with our solid, modern understanding of the issue, and a variety of secure frameworks, it remains trivial to accidentally create a hole, and one hole is all it takes.

 Content Security Policy is a relatively new addition to the web platform that promises to mitigate the risk of XSS attacks by giving administrators fine-grained control over the data and code that ought to be allowed to run on their site.
 The feature boils down to a whitelisting mechanism for images, script, style, and a variety of other resource types.
-A site declares an acceptable list of origins for each data type it cares about via a straightforward HTTP header, and browsers that support [the draft specification][spec] simply refuse to load resources that aren't listed.
+A site declares an acceptable list of origins for each data type it cares about via a straightforward HTTP header, and browsers that support [the draft specification][spec] (currently Firefox 4+ and Chrome 15+) simply refuse to load resources that aren't listed.
 A quick example should make this clear.

 ## mkw.st's Policies

-On [mkw.st][mkwst], I'm using one stylesheet, hosted on `mkw.st`, one of Google's web fonts, and a few inlined `data:` images.
+On [mkw.st][mkwst], I'm using one stylesheet hosted on `mkw.st`, one of Google's web fonts, and a few inlined `data:` images.
 I'd like to ensure that that remains the case, and that I don't accidentally load script from my friends at `evil.com`.

 I've configured my server to generate the following headers when loading the site: